jaroslavmerta/flexbox-editor/README.md

 # how to run
 Clone the repository and run the command "npm run dev" in the console in the flexbox-editor / client folder.
 Then you should see adress on which project is running.
-In your browser type this adress, it should be: http://localhost:8080/
+In your browser(Chrome, Firefox, Edge, Opera, updated to the latest version) type this adress, it should be: http://localhost:8080/